Egg plus sperm equals baby, right? Well, it’s not always quite that easy.

 Not everyone will experience implantation bleeding, but those who do may have a range of colors from red to brown to orange or pink blood.

 Now for the confusing part: You may also experience spotting before your usual period when not pregnant.
 Bleeding with menstruation can be heavy, medium, or light.
-It generally lasts with a full flow anywhere from 4 to 8 days in total.
+It generally lasts with a full flow anywhere from

 So, it can be hard to tell the difference between early period bleeding and implantation bleeding.
 You know your body and may just know when something’s different about the blood, or you may need to wait a day or two.
 If the spotting goes away, you may well be pregnant.
 If it turns into full-flow bleeding, it’s probably your period.